-Amazon Alexa: The smart person's guide
+Amazon Alexa: Cheat sheet

 Alexa is an intelligent personal assistant that makes use of machine learning and artificial intelligence.
 It is designed to be always on and woken with a voice command.

-Alexa can perform web searches, create calendar events, modify lists and notes, order products, play music, and perform dozens of other tasks.
+Alexa can perform web searches, create calendar events, modify to-do lists and notes, order products, play music, read Twitter posts, recite email, and perform dozens of other tasks.

 When you speak to Alexa it uses natural language learning and speech recognition to transmit your request to Amazon's servers, which is where the real work is done.
 Machine learning software processes the spoken request and sends a response back to Alexa, all in a matter of seconds.

-An Amazon Echo unit, or any other supported device, comes with basic features out of the box.
-Amazon's Alexa skills store offers hundreds of additional capabilities, allowing it to play games, request an Uber, add items to your grocery list, get recipes, find out if something is recyclable, or even get random cat facts.
+An Amazon Echo unit, or any other supported Alexa device, comes with basic features out of the box.
+Amazon's Alexa Skills store offers hundreds of additional capabilities, allowing it to play games, request an Uber, add items to your grocery shopping list, get recipes, find out if something is recyclable, or even get random cat facts.

 Additional resources